~/aurora-watch SPACE WEATHER LIVE 00:00:00 apps ← about me

 What is the NOAA Ovation aurora oval?

 The Ovation Prime model is NOAA's empirical aurora forecast model, updated every 5 minutes.
 It uses real-time solar wind data (from DSCOVR satellite since 2016) as input to calculate the probability of aurora at every point on Earth based on statistical relationships between solar wind conditions and auroral particle precipitation.
 It produces a lat/lon probability grid (0–100%) for both the northern and southern hemispheres.
-This dashboard draws that grid directly onto the interactive canvas map — the same data NOAA uses to generate their aurora oval images, but rendered here as an interactive heatmap you can zoom and pan.
+This dashboard draws that grid directly onto the interactive map — the same data NOAA uses to generate their aurora oval images, but rendered here as an interactive heatmap you can zoom and pan.

 Why does aurora need to be on the night side?